hazelgrove/agda-popl17/README.md

   That is, we represent variables with just natural numbers, and assume that all terms are in something like a de Bruijn normal form with respect to these.
-That is to say: if a variable with name n ever appears anywhere, it's always the same varaible.
+That is to say: if a variable with name n ever appears anywhere, it's always the same variable.

   The problem with this is that it's not true about arbitrary well-typed terms of a language.
 There is an injection from arbitrary terms to